gchure/phd/docs/src/chapter_02/section_06_discussion.md

 transcription factors interact with multiple operators [@bintu2005a].
 We can further explore different regulatory configurations such as corepression, activation, and coactivation, each of which are found in *E. coli*.
-This work can also serve as a springboard to characterize not just the mean but the full gene expression distribution and thus quantify the impact of noise on the system [@eldar2010b].
+This work can also serve as a springboard to characterize not just the mean, but the full gene expression distribution, and thus quantify the impact of noise on the system [@eldar2010b].
 Another extension of this approach would be to theoretically predict and experimentally verify whether the repressor-inducer dissociation constants $K_A$ and $K_I$ or the energy difference $\Delta